|Programs > Summer Programs > Roman Villa Excavation|

 GENERAL SUMMER PROGRAM INFORMATION

 Please see General Summer Information to read about pre-departure information and orientation, passports and visas, scholarships, costs and payment policies, accreditation, and transfer of credits.

 Please see Eligibility and Application Procedures for program eligibility, application requirements, and application procedures that apply to all summer programs.
 In addition, for this program, the following is required:

 Because of the nature of the program emphasizing a small team atmosphere, no more than eight students will be allowed to participate.
-Preference will be given to students of archaeology, classics, art history, architecture or anthropology.
+Preference will be given to students of anthropology, archaeology, architecture, art history, classics, or history.
 Basic knowledge of Italian or French could be useful, but is not required.
 It is important to be motivated to work from early in the morning and in the summer heat.
 Team spirit and social skills are paramount to a good excavation campaign.